What can’t Oyster Reefs do?

 What CAN Oyster Reefs do?

 While oyster reefs play an important role in protecting coastal marshes during small wave events, they lose effectiveness once the waves start to increase in height.
-However it’s critical that we appreciate the entirety of the total benefits reefs can do for our coastal communities: attenuate wave energy, filter pollutants, provide habitat, and support fisheries and local economies.
+However it’s critical that we appreciate the entirety of the benefits reefs can do for our coastal communities: attenuate wave energy, filter pollutants, provide habitat, and support fisheries and local economies.

-It’s also worth highlighting some project that are helping oysters make a comeback.
+It’s also worth highlighting projects that are helping oysters make a comeback.
 The Billion Oyster Project has planted 28 million oyster back into New York Harbor.
 Over the last three years collaborations between Rhode Island School of Design, Roger Williams University, and Rhode Island College are constructing an artificial oyster reef at the waterfront of Providence; an area that a century ago supported over a million oysters.